caltechlibrary/andor/README.md

 **And/Or** is an extremely light weight object repository.
 It builds on [dataset](https://github.com/caltechlibrary/dataset).
-It uses Python's Flask package for hosting a web service providing an asynchronous interface for working with dataset collections.
+It uses Python's Flask package for hosting a web service providing an asynchronous interface for curating a dataset collection.
 __dataset__ has proven to be a useful tool for managing library metadata using a data science approach.
 It is built for continious migration dataflows.
-It lacks multi-user curation support or the convienence of having web browser based edit forms. **And/Or** is a prototype for extending libdataset.go with a Python managed service that can then be used to create extremely light weight repository system using Python.
+It lacks multi-user curation support or the convienence of having web browser based edit forms. **And/Or** is a prototype for extending libdataset.go with a Python managed service that can then be used to create extremely light weight object repository system using Python.

 Installation
 ------------

 See [INSTALL.md](install.html).
 This software is experimental.
 There are no pre-compiled binaries provided.
-Some of this software This software is largely written in Python 3.7 and packages such as Flask, FlaskWTF, and py\_dataset.
+This software is largely written in Python 3.7 and packages such as Flask, FlaskWTF, and py\_dataset.
 The prototype was developed using [Miniconda]() based Python distribution.

-See [INSTALL.md](install.html) for details on installing and configing the application.
+[INSTALL.md](install.html) provides details on installing and configing the prototype.

 Known issues and limitations